-- In Irreconcilable Differences, Ryan O' Neal plays a promising director whose career turns to ashes once he hooks up with an untalented actress played by Sharon Stone and starts putting her in his movies.
+- In Irreconcilable Differences, Ryan O' Neal plays a promising director whose career turns to ashes once he hooks up with the hot but talentless Blake Chandler, played by Sharon Stone, and starts putting her in his movies.

 - Invoked in Muppets Most Wanted.
 As part of Constantine's master plan while masquerading as Kermit, he announces intentions to marry Miss Piggy.
 When the others ask him what the upcoming nuptials will mean for the rest of them, he simply brushes them off and tells them that they now have the freedom to do whatever they want, because the Muppets will be no more.

 - In the French film The Painting, the Painter fell in love with a woman, who seemed to be his muse; he painted a reclining nude portrait of her.
 The titular Painting is filled with unfinished portions, and characters, and it is insinuated that he stopped because of her until the end of the film.

 - Inverted in The Fly (1986).
 Initially Seth's telepods inevitably Tele-Frag living matter because, as he admits to the lovely reporter chronicling his work, "I must not know enough about the flesh myself" and he thus cannot program them to do otherwise.
 Shortly after this admission, he and Veronica become lovers, and a stray bit of pillow talk results in a "Eureka!"
 Moment that points the way to the breakthrough he's needed for so long.
 Things take a tragic turn after this, alas...